 A fossa is a slender animal with a highly elongated body and a long tail.
 Its hind legs are longer than its front ones.
 Its hair is short and dense.
-Its coat is usually reddish or golden brown in colour but is occasionally black.
+The animal's coat is usually reddish or golden brown in colour but is occasionally black.
 In contrast, its belly is generally cream or light tan.

-The animal's head is quite small.
+The fossa's head is quite small.
 It has a projecting muzzle, rounded ears, and long whiskers.
 The nose is bulbous and often especially noticeable.
 The large eyes of a fossa help it to see at night.
 Its sharp canine teeth are helpful for attacking its prey.

 The fossa's head and body have a total length of around twenty-four to thirty-one inches.
-The long tail is about the same length as the head and body.
+The tail is often as long as the body.
 The animal is between fourteen and fifteen inches high at the shoulder.

 Fossas weigh around fifteen to twenty-four pounds.
 Females are generally shorter and lighter than males.
 The size of one fossa in relation to a human is shown in the second video below.

 The fossa belongs to the order Carnivora, like cats, dogs, and mongooses.
-At one time it was placed in the cat family (Felidae), but it's now placed in the family Eupleridae.
+At one time, it was placed in the cat family (Felidae).
+It's currently placed in the family Eupleridae.
 It's thought to be more closely related to the African and Asian mongooses than to cats, though some researchers still refer to it as a "cat-like" animal.